calumgrant/fei-parser/docs/worklist.md

 gather_symbols<Grammar>
 ```

+- Ensure that `node` is 100% safe to use.
+  - Think about a `raw_node` class

+- Better sytax error reporting
+  - Don't expose "success" and have a writable_tree
+  - Report list of tokens it would accept.
+  - Better strings in the syntax tree.

+- friendly type-name
+  - Parse the string appropriately.

 # Other stuff to do

 - Can you combine ints and types in a rule - ints mean "token" ???